metal3-io/metal3-docs/docs/presentations/README.md

 ```

 To test your presentation with the revealjs framework, there are two simple
-options :
+options:

-1. Copy the `dist` and `plugin` directories from revealjs respository to the presentations directory.
+1. Copy the `dist` and `plugin` directories from revealjs repository to the presentations directory.
 2. Copy all the presentation files under the revealjs repository and open the presentation `.html` file inside a browser.

 Here is an example :